cGMP, animal origin-free, stabilized, feeder-free maintenance medium for human ES and iPS cells

+Use TeSR™-AOF to consistently culture viral-safe, high-quality PSCs on a schedule that works for you—with whatever cell lines you choose.
 To enhance cell quality attributes, particularly during restricted feeds, critical medium components have been stabilized, including fibroblast growth factor 2 (FGF2; also known as basic FGF [bFGF]).
-As a result, TeSR™-AOF allows for compatibility with both daily and restricted feeding schedules while maintaining cell quality and equivalent performance.
+As a result, TeSR™-AOF allows for both daily and restricted feeding schedules while maintaining cell quality and equivalent performance.

 No materials of animal or human origin are used in the manufacture of this medium or its components, to at least the secondary level of manufacturing.
-TeSR™-AOF is animal component-free to the secondary level.
 Each lot of TeSR™-AOF 20X Supplement that is used to prepare complete TeSR™-AOF medium is performance-tested in a culture assay using human pluripotent stem cells.